FredrickLittle/Freds_Portfolio/README.md

 # Fred's_Portfolio

-#Project 1 : BellaBeat Case Study
+#Project 1 : BellaBeat CaseStudy

 This is a project where I analyze data gathered from BellaBeat's fitness tracker.